-Here are my 49 tips on how to get things done with a baby – whether newborn or older.
-These are tips on how to do housework/ cook/ run errands/ exercise or more, done, with a baby.
+Here are my tips on how to get things done with a baby – whether newborn or older.
+These are tips on how to do housework/ cook/ run errands/ exercise and more, with a baby.

 So I’ve researched and compiled tons of tips and hacks on how to get things done with a baby at home, to make you more productive and less frustrated.

 (I wished I knew some of these before when I was a new mom but, I digress.)